shawnhuyiwen/pulse/src/cpp/study/multiplex_ventilation/ReadMe.md

 An accompanying PatientStateListData json file will be created : bin/test_results/multiplex_ventilation/solo_ventilated_states_list.json
 This file contains all the final patient values of interest for all generated patients

+##### 2) Simulation of paired patients with various ventilator settings

 A python script was then used to read in the generated python file, and generate a SimulationListData json file containing all the combinations needed for this initial study.
-For each patient comination, three separate simulations were added to the SimulationList using each patient’s individual ventilator settings and average values.
-Not that if the patient was combined with itself, only one simulation was added to the list.
-(Paired with itself)
+For each patient comination, three separate simulations were added to the SimulationList using each patient’s individual ventilator settings and average values; unless the patient was paired with itself (i.e., exact twins), in which case, only one simulation was added to the list.

 To run the generated SimulationListData json file, execute the driver with the following arguments: